-- 1. IPEDS is the acronym for the Integrated Postsecondary Education Data System operated by the U.S. Department of Education's National Center for Education Statistics.
-All institutions participating in federal financial aid programs are required to submit data to IPEDS annually and some others do voluntarily. - Credentials include awards of certificates of at least one-year in length up to and including bachelor's degrees.
+&lt;sup>1 IPEDS is the acronym for the Integrated Postsecondary Education Data System operated by the U.S. Department of Education's National Center for Education Statistics.
+All institutions participating in federal financial aid programs are required to submit data to IPEDS annually and some others do voluntarily.

+&lt;sup>2 Includes certificates of at least one-year in length up to and including bachelor's degrees.
 The counts represent the number of awards, not the number of students.
 A student that received two or more awards (a certificate and a degree, an associate's degree and a bachelor's degree, etc.) will be counted more than once.
-Students residing in other states and completing online programs are also included. - \ Community College totals include data (less than 200 awards) from two public certificate-only granting institutions.
+Students residing in other states and completing online programs are also included.

+\Community College totals include data (less than 200 awards) from two public certificate-only granting institutions.